codu-code/codu/README.md

 NEXTAUTH_URL=http://localhost:3000/api/auth
 ```

+### E2E_GITHUB_EMAIL

+This is the email associated with the account you want to run e2e tests with.
+This account must not use MFA or this test will fail.

+### E2E_GITHUB_PASSWORD

+This is the password associated with the account you want to run e2e tests with.

 For more information, you can read the documentation [here](https://next-auth.js.org/configuration/options).
 **Example .env file can be found [here](./sample.env).
 You can rename this to .env to get started**

+## 👨‍💻 E2E Test set up

 ## 👨‍💻 Contribution Guidelines